5-HT receptor

-Serotonin receptors are found in almost all animals and are even known to regulate longevity and behavioral aging in the primitive nematode, Caenorhabditis elegans.
+Serotonin receptors are found in almost all animals and are even known to regulate longevity and behavioural aging in the primitive nematode, Caenorhabditis elegans.

 Classification

 5-hydroxytryptamine receptors or 5-HT receptors, or serotonin receptors are found in the central and peripheral nervous systems.

 They can be divided into 7 families of G protein-coupled receptors which activate an intracellular second messenger cascade to produce an excitatory or inhibitory response.
 The exception to this is the 5-HT3 receptor which is a ligand-gated ion channel.

 In 2014, a novel 5-HT receptor was isolated from the small white butterfly, Pieris rapae, and named pr5-HT8.
 It does not occur in mammals and shares relatively low similarity to the known 5-HT receptor classes.